Azure/azure-service-operator/docs/hugo/content/contributing/add-a-new-code-generated-resource.md

+---
+title: Adding a new code generated resource to ASO v2
+---
 # Adding a new code generated resource to ASO v2

 This document discusses how to add a new resource to the ASO v2 code generation configuration.
 Check out [this PR](https://github.com/Azure/azure-service-operator/pull/1568) if you'd like to see what the end product looks like.